PhD, University of Michigan, 2018

 BA, Jadavpur University, 2004

 I grew up in Calcutta, and studied at the universities of Jadavpur (India), Cambridge (UK), and Michigan (USA).
-I am currently Assistant Professor of English at The Ohio State University, where I teach courses on early modern literature, disability studies, and the environmental humanities.
-My research and teaching interests further include the digital humanities.
+I am currently Assistant Professor of English at The Ohio State University, where I teach courses on early modern literature, disability studies, critical race and postcolonial studies, and the environmental humanities.
 I am also a climber and mountaineer, and work and write on world mountaineering literatures.

 As a scholar of literature and a mountaineer, I am deeply invested in understanding embodiment, difference, and even as I use it, the tool that enables me to think about these and much else: language.

 My writing has appeared or is forthcoming in Milton Studies, Shakespeare Bulletin, postmedieval, The Himalayan Journal, and various edited collections.
-This work has been supported over the years by the University of Michigan‘s Rackham Graduate School and Institute for Research on Women and Gender, the Folger Shakespeare Library, and the SSHRC (Social Sciences and Humanities Research Council of Canada) project Early Modern Conversions.
+This work has been supported over the years by the University of Michigan‘s Rackham Graduate School, Department of English Language and Literature, and Institute for Research on Women and Gender; the Folger Shakespeare Library; the SSHRC (Social Sciences and Humanities Research Council of Canada) project Early Modern Conversions; the Huntington Library; The Women’s Place at The Ohio State University; and the National Endowment for the Humanities.

-My first monograph–whose manuscript is nearing completion–is entitled Milton’s Blind Language and is a study of the workings of blindness towards the making of John Milton’s poetic language in his years of approaching and complete loss of sight.
+My first monograph–whose manuscript is nearing completion–is entitled Milton’s Blind Language and is a study of the workings of blindness towards the making of John Milton’s poetic language in his years of partial and complete loss of sight.
 I examine Milton’s psalm translations in his years of going blind, his later sonnets, and his last great poetic works, Paradise Lost, Paradise Regained, and Samson Agonistes.
+With the support of a year-long grant from the National Endowment for the Humanities, I am on research leave in 2021-2022 for work on this project.

 Two other book-length projects are in the works.
-The first of these, Regarding Sight and Blindness in Early Modern English Literature, traces the attitudes towards sight and blindness in the literature of the early modern period, with special attention to heretofore unexamined texts.
+The first of these, Regarding Sight and Blindness in Early Modern English Literature: Crossings of Disability, Race, and Empire, traces attitudes towards sight and blindness in early modern English literature to examine the relationship between, first, the cultural production of disability, and second, the intertwined phenomena of early modern global contact, race-making, and anxieties over identity, migrancy, and belonging.
 Primary sources for this study include canonical and marginal plays, remarkable and unremarkable poetry, broadside ballads, manuscript accounts of visual affliction and proposed remedies, printed and manuscript medicinal and culinary recipes, and religious and social tracts and sermons.

-Here are the pages of the workshop I founded at the University of Michigan: The Mountaineering Culture Studies Group
+Here are the archived pages of the mountaineering culture studies workshop I founded at the University of Michigan: The Mountaineering Culture Studies Group

 To get in touch, write to me at dhar [dot] 24 [at] osu [dot] edu or tweet me [at] olidhar